vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/neurology/neurology-status-epilepticus.md

     of seizure, so they need urgent head imaging, consideration for lumbar puncture, infectious and toxic workup, tox screen, and sometimes rheumatologic or paraneoplastic workup
+-   If HX of seizure or on Antiseizure meds (ASMs) please order trough levels

-Management
+## Management

--   ABCs
-    !
+- ABCs!
+Start with benzos:

-    Start with **benzos** : 2 mg lorazepam IV every minute or 5 mg of diazepam IV every minute (they do take a few minutes to work, though) up to 0.1 mg/kg of lorazepam
+    - 2 mg lorazepam IV then repeat q1-3 minutes up to 0.1 mg/kg OR

--   After
+    - 5 mg of diazepam IV every minute (takes longer to give diazepam so would give concurrent ASM)

+    - 10 mg IM midazolam if no IV access

-    2 rounds of benzos, would shift to antiepileptics if pt is still in status (neurology should be contacted here if not already):
+- After 2 rounds of benzos, would shift to antiepileptics if still in status (neurology should be contacted here if not already):

     - IV fosphenytoin 20 mg/kg

-    -   IV levetiracetam 30-60 mg/kg (generally 3 grams is good)
+    - IV levetiracetam 30-60 mg/kg **(generally 3g, up to 4.5g max)**

     - IV valproic acid 30 mg/kg

--   If
-    still seizing at this point, the pt will likely need be intubated
+- If still seizing at this point, the patient will likely need intubation

--   These pts MUST be placed on EEG if they get paralyzed or sedated because **convulsive status often continues as nonconvulsive status, which still damages the brain!**
+- These pts MUST be placed on EEG if they get paralyzed or sedated because convulsive status often continues as nonconvulsive status, which still damages the brain!

-    -   If still seizing, pts should be on midazolam, propofol or barbiturate infusions for burst suppression
+    - If still seizing, patients should be on midazolam, propofol or barbiturate infusions

-    -   Focal seizures, such as arm or face twitching with **retained** awareness do not always need to be treated to the point of initiating coma
+    - Focal seizures, such as arm or face twitching with retained awareness do not always need to be treated to the point of initiating coma